 One other thing I'll mention is don't store these "forever".
 I try to use mine in the coming month or so.
 The grains will be better (and not rancid), herbs and spices more fragrant, and all the rest.

 You might not think the contents of this jar will deliver a big pot of soup, but it does!
 The grains really swell up and absorb the herby-tomato broth.
 You might even need to add an extra splash of water depending on how long you allow the soup to simmer - to thin things out to your liking.

 Here's a collection of dump & stir meals in jars ready to go (above photo).
 If you're interested in any of the baking versions I do, let me know!
 I take those out with us too when camping - for pancake mixes, breads baked in our portable pizza oven, etc. Or I'm happy to stick with soups, curries, and the like for now.

 I mention this down below, in the recipe, you can add all sorts of fresh vegetables to this soup depending on what you have on hand.
 I typically add lots of chopped kale.
 We have a seemingly endless supply of it coming from our garden plot.
 It cooks way down, so if you’re going to use it go ahead and use more than you might think.
 Broccoli florets are another good booster vegetable to get some green going in your bowl.
 Chopped or shredded cabbage is also a super choice here.

-Here’s the Meal in a Jar: Tortellini Soup, there's also Meal in a Jar: Spicy Coconut Curry Noodles and here’s where you can browse the complete archive of soup recipes.
-I love this homemade bouillon powder.
+If you want to take couple for a spin, here’s the Meal in a Jar: Tortellini Soup, there's also Meal in a Jar: Spicy Coconut Curry Noodles, and I love this homemade bouillon powder.
+Here’s where you can browse the complete archive of soup recipes.
 Also!
 Here's a list of my favorite camping recipes.